 The Newfoundland and Labrador Municipal Financing Corporation (the Corporation) is established under the Municipal Financing Corporation Act.
-The purpose of the Corporation is to provide long-term financing for the capital requirements of municipal corporations by the issuance of its securities, and relending the funds to municipal corporations.
+The Corporation was created to provide long-term financing for the capital requirements of municipal corporations by the issuance of its securities, and relending the funds to municipal corporations.
+As described in note 12, the Corporation is undergoing a planned wind down of its operations.
 The Corporation's affairs are managed by a Board of Directors appointed by the Lieutenant-Governor in Council.
 All board members are full-time employees of the Province of Newfoundland and Labrador (the Province).